appswithlove/loco-android/README.md

 **⚠️ Keep in mind!**

-This will override all existing `values.xml` files of the given `languages`.
+Executing `updateLoco will override all existing `values.xml` files of the given `languages`.
 Any type of app specific text strings should be placed into a separate string file, such as `constants.xml`.

 ---

 # Parameters

 The plugin allows to have parameters in text strings.
-Every parameter in the form `$ANYTEXT$`, `$Any Text$` (start and end with `$`) will be translated to `%s` when updating Loco.
+Every parameter in the form `$ANYTEXT$`, `$Any Text$` (start and end with `$`) will be translated to `%s` when updating the Loco strings.

 ## Debug